ghostbuster91/blogposts/router2023/main.md

 Why I chose to ~break~ nixify my router:

-- It is a device of critical importance and it should be up-to-date due to security reasons, however I have no idea if regular vendors are shipping any updates to the devices that they have already sold.
-On the other hand keeping it up-to-date using nix will be trivial.
+- It is a device of critical importance and it should be up-to-date due to security reasons, however, I have no idea if regular vendors are shipping any updates to the devices that they have already sold.
+On the other hand, keeping it up-to-date using nix will be trivial.
-- It can server as a vpn server, provided that your firmware allow for that.
+- It can serve as a vpn server, provided that your firmware allows for that.
 That is not an issue if you use bare linux, you are free to setup any kind of software including various vpn servers.
-- Again, depending on your firmware you might be able to setup quite advanced configurations for your home-network.
+- Again, depending on your firmware you might be able to set up quite advanced configurations for your home network.
 E.g. putting all IOT devices on a separate network that does not have access to the internet.
-With bare linux you are free te setup the networking rules however you like.
+With bare linux, you are free to set up the networking rules however you like.
 - In contrast to a normal linux distro/OpenWRT with nix putting the configuration into VCS is a no-brainer.
 - last but not least I wanted to learn more about networking and these kind of things :)

 However, we cannot install a regular linux distribution like NixOS on an arbitrary router device and my router was no exception to that.
-There are some distribution that are very small and they can be installed almost everywhere.
-One of such distributions is [OpenWRT](https://openwrt.org/) that is tailored for networking devices.
+Some distribution are very small and they can be installed almost everywhere.
+One such distribution is [OpenWRT](https://openwrt.org/) which is tailored for networking devices.
-In our case we will need something more powerful, something that is more of a general purpose, like raspberry PI, but tailored more for networking operations.
+In our case, we will need something more powerful, something that is more of a general purpose, like Raspberry PI, but tailored more for networking operations.
-Luckily, Sinovoip, a company that is know from building such boards, recently started selling their newest [Banana PI R3](https://wiki.banana-pi.org/Banana_Pi_BPI-R3) board (bpir3 for short) that had everything that I needed.
+Luckily, Sinovoip, a company that is known from building such boards, recently started selling their newest [Banana PI R3](https://wiki.banana-pi.org/Banana_Pi_BPI-R3) board (bpir3 for short) that had everything that I needed.

 The board has a MediaTek MT7986(Filogic 830) Quad core ARM A53 processor and 2 GB of RAM which is the minimum required for building the NixOS system.